12 Best Streaming Services for Seniors: Simple Setup & Large Text Options

 Hulu offers several subscription tiers:

-Hulu doesn't offer specific senior discounts.
-Premium add-ons (Max, Paramount+ with Showtime, STARZ) cost extra.
-College students get the ad-supported plan for $1.99 monthly.
+Hulu doesn't have a senior discount.
+Premium add-ons like Max, Paramount+ with Showtime, and Starz cost extra.
+Full-time students can get the ad-supported plan for $1.99 a month.

 Hulu pros and cons